hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 Tools that have been found to be most accurate for this step in the analysis are referred to as **lightweight alignment tools**, which include [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/); each working slightly different from one another.
 Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is the time-consuming step of older splice-aware alignment tools such as STAR and HISAT2.
 These lightweight alignment tools **provide quantification estimates much faster than older tools** (typically more than 20 times faster) with **improvements in accuracy** [[1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0734-x)].

-**We will use expression estimates obtained from [Salmon](https://combine-lab.github.io/salmon/) as the starting point** of our differential gene expression workflow.
+**We will use expression estimates, often referred to as 'pseudocounts', obtained from [Salmon](https://combine-lab.github.io/salmon/) as the starting point** of our differential gene expression workflow.

 <p align="center">
 <img src="../img/salmon.png" width="600">
 </p>

-These transcript expression estimates, often referred to as 'pseudocounts' or 'abundance estimates', can be aggregated to the gene level for use with differential gene expression tools like [DESeq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).

 ### 5. Quality control of mapped sequence reads